 - ISO 451mm or ISO 406mm, typically 28-spoke steel rims.

-(See my article outlining these two wheel sizes)
+(See this article outlining these two wheel sizes)

 - Single speed with coaster brake

-- 3-speed (Usually Sturmey-Archer AW, but sometimes AG dynohub)
+- 3-speed (Usually a Sturmey-Archer AW, but sometimes a Sturmey-Archer AG dynohub).

 - New-Zealand built versions offered a 2-speed "duomatic" rear hub with coaster brake.